 - Close unnecessary apps and browser tabs on your test computer

-Morning of Exam Checklist
+Morning of the exam

 - Eat a normal breakfast (low blood sugar impairs concentration)

-- Bring government-issued photo ID
+- Bring your government issued photo ID

 - Eat a normal breakfast